Quick Start

 ├── tsconfig.json # TypeScript configuration

-It also updates your .gitignore to exclude build/, dist/, and node_modules/.
+It also updates your .gitignore to exclude artifacts/, cache/, dist/, node_modules/, and other generated directories.

 Write a Contract